vinod-amagi/amgdoc/epg/epg-excel.md

 The excel file should have at least two sheets:
 > Schedule<br/>
 There may be one or more Schedule sheets, each containing the schedule for one or more dates.
-All sheet names should start with “Schedule”.
+The sheet names should **not** contain the word “EPG”.

 > EPG<br/>
 There should be only one “EPG” sheet.